brezhnyev/odrscenariomaker/README.md

 Another car maybe added with waypaths/waypoints.
 (Only one waypath will be played back now per vehicle)

 After the scenario is prepared the carla engine should be started.
-Go to the folder with Carla and start ./CarlaEU4.sh on the first start:
+Go to the folder with Carla and start Carla with
+**./CarlaEU4.sh**
+The look of Carla on the first start:

 ![Before play](./images/before_play.jpg)
 Another possible view (after first start is complete).
 Here the properly loaded Map is displayed: